caio-moreira/Projects/README.md

 This repo contains some of the projects I have developed.

-I'll always be updating them.
+They are in english and I try to explain them using comments.

-They are in english and I try to explain them with comments.
+I'll always be updating them and adding new ones.

 If you have any doubts, feel free to contact me. :)